rivasiker/PhaseTypeR/paper/paper.md

 | Random sampling of the time to absorption  | `rMPH(n, MPH)`| `rMDPH(n, MDPH)`|
 | Random sampling of full path   | `rFullMPH(n, MPH)` | `rFullMDPH(n, MDPH)` |

+: `PhaseTypeR` functions for multivariate continuous and multivariate discrete phase-type distributions.
+For information about the formulas for calculating the covariances, please see @bladt2017matrix.\label{tab:tab3}

 # Example 1: variance-covariance matrix of the SFS